Mechanics Lien Rights: Use ‘Em or Lose ‘Em

 This harsh result leaves ROK as an unsecured creditor.
 Unsecured creditors in bankruptcies typically get paid pennies on the dollar on their claims, if at all.

-This case presents two important lessons for contractors in all states including Maine and New Hampshire:
+This case presents two important lessons for contractors in all states including ME and New Hampshire:

 - Lien waivers must be accurate when signed.
 One shouldn’t say they have no claim and have been paid, when they have a claim and have not been paid.